♫ Listening to: Major Tom by Peter Schilling ♫

 - ⅓ cup vegan butter or margarine (I like the organic whipped earth balance)*

 - 1-2 teaspoons vegan eggnog (as needed for consistency)

 - 1 ⅔ cups organic powdered sugar*

 If you don’t have a piping bag, just use a butter knife to spread the frosting generously on top of the cupcakes.

 Gather all of your ingredients on the counter before you start.
-This will give your earth balance some time to warm up to room temp before you start.
+This will give your vegan butter some time to warm up to room temp before you start.

 Measure 1 ½ teaspoons vanilla extract, ⅓ cup earth balance, and ⅓ cup spectrum sustainably harvested organic palm shortening into the bowl of the stand mixer and mix on high speed until it’s fluffy (this usually takes around 3-5 minutes).
 You can use a handheld electric mixer if you don’t have a stand mixer.

 Sift 1 ⅔ cups organic powdered sugar and ½ teaspoon nutmeg into the mixing bowl.

 Mix on high for a couple of minutes.

 Add vegan eggnog, ½ teaspoon at a time, mixing in between each addition, until the frosting is a smooth consistency.